k8sgpt-ai/k8sgpt/README.md

 </details>

-## Upcoming major milestones

-- [ ] Multiple AI backend support
-- [ ] Custom AI/ML model backend support
-- [ ] Custom analyzers

-## What about kubectl-ai?

-The kubectl-ai [project](https://github.com/sozercan/kubectl-ai) uses AI to create manifests and apply them to the cluster.
-It is not what we are trying to do here, it is focusing on writing YAML manifests.

-K8sgpt is focused on triaging and diagnosing issues in your cluster.
-It is a tool for SRE, Platform & DevOps engineers to help them understand what is going on in their cluster.
-Cutting through the noise of logs and multiple tools to find the root cause of an issue.

 ## Configuration

 `k8sgpt` stores config data in the `$XDG_CONFIG_HOME/k8sgpt/k8sgpt.yaml` file.
 The data is stored in plain text, including your OpenAI key.